 A. You can get this disease from the American dog tick, the brown dog tick, and the Rocky Mountain wood tick.
-This disease is most commonly reported in the “tick belt,” which stretches from Oklahoma to North Carolina.
-According to the CDC, more than 3,000 cases of the disease are reported each year in this region.
+Five states -- North Carolina, Oklahoma, Arkansas, Tennessee, and Missouri -- account for more than 60% of the cases.
+According to the CDC, about 4,000 to 6,000 cases of tick-borne spotted fevers, including Rocky Mountain spotted fever, are reported each year in this region.

-Between 2002 and 2017, public health officials reported more than 300 cases of Rocky Mountain spotted fever in reservations in eastern Arizona, and more than 20 people have died from the disease.
+Between 2003 and 2016, public health officials reported more than 360 cases of Rocky Mountain spotted fever in the region, including 21 deaths.

 Q. What are symptoms of Rocky Mountain spotted fever?

 A. They aren’t much different from the flu -- fever, headache, muscle aches.
-But within 3-10 days, a rash will begin on your arms and legs and spread to your chest and stomach.
+But within 2-5 days, a rash will begin on your arms and legs and spread to your chest and stomach.
 At that point, the disease may be doing serious damage to your organs.
-Some people go on to have permanent disabilities like gangrene, learning disabilities, and problems walking, says Paddock.

 Q. How is Rocky Mountain spotted fever treated?

 A. Doxycycline is the most effective antibiotic to prevent severe illness and death from Rocky Mountain spotted fever if a patient gets it in the first 5 days of illness.
-A recent study in Arizona showed that as many as 50% of people with the disease who are not treated with doxycycline die within 8 or 9 days, Paddock says.
+The average time someone dies after showing symptoms is 8 days.

 Q: Which other tick-borne diseases are fatal?

-A. The death rate from Rocky Mountain spotted fever, anaplasmosis, and ehrlichiosis has remained at less than 1% since 2010, according to the CDC.
+A. The death rate from Rocky Mountain spotted fever and anaplasmosis is less than 1%, and it’s about 1% for ehrlichiosis, according to the CDC.

 A handful of deaths have been reported from Bourbon, Heartland, and Powassan viruses.